-It invests in the development of renewable energy projects in the UK that produce low-carbon energy, with a primary focus on onshore and offshore wind farms.
+Whilst EDF Energy is not 100% renewable, it invests in the development of renewable energy projects in the UK that produce low-carbon energy, with a primary focus on onshore and offshore wind farms.

-You may be exempt or have reduced rates on some taxes if:
+You may be exempt, or have reduced rates on some taxes, if:

-- Your business is so small that it doesn’t use a lot of energy
+Your business is so small that it doesn’t use a lot of energy

-- You use energy-efficient technology in your business
+You use energy-efficient technology in your business

 - What’s a feed-in tariff?